evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 {% endhighlight %}

 ### input
 The input is a data-structure.
-Here, the input is a coordinate, defined by (col, row).
+Here, the input is a coordinate, defined by (row, col).
 {% highlight python %}
 # the mushrooms and grass in our figure
 shroom1, shroom2 = (0,4), (4,1)